GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Evidence from the EEF indicates that small group tuition can be effective, although clearly the smaller the group, the better – the EEF suggests that a group size larger than six or seven results in a noticeable reduction in effectiveness.
 They further suggest that quality of teaching has a similar impact to group size – so it may be more effective to deploy a more experienced member of staff with a larger group, than it would a newly-qualified teacher.

-The advantage of small group tuition over one-to-one tuition in a typical school environment is one of cost – as group sizes increase, cost per pupil reduces.
+The advantage of small group tutoring over one-to-one tuition in a typical school environment is one of cost – as group sizes increase, cost per pupil reduces.
 There is limited data on where the ‘sweet spot’ is in terms of group size, and this may vary depending on the pupils and teachers involved.

 However in any group of pupils there is likely to be a great range in the learning gaps individuals have which won’t always be answered by teaching that follows a generic intervention programme.